TREM2: Function

-Association with diseases
+Clinical significance

 TREM2 signaling has been associated with pathogenesis of several diseases.
 Variants of in the DAP12 (TYROBP) or TREM2 genes have been associated with polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy (PLOSL or Nasu–Hakola disease).

 Alzheimer's disease

-Variants of TREM2 have been associated with neurodegenerative disorders, including Alzheimer's disease.
+Missense variants of TREM2, most prominently R47H, increase the risk for Alzheimer's disease (AD).
 TREM2 is involved in the microglial response to the amyloid plaques that are characteristic of AD.
-Loss of TREM2 function reduces the responses of microglia to plaques, which then appear to take on a more toxic state.
+Loss of TREM2 function reduces the responses of microglia to plaques, thought to increase plaque toxicity and damage to neurites.
 Expression of TREM2 is associated with that of CD33.

-Zhong et al reported that, in mice, stereotactic injection of sTREM2 or adeno-associated virus-mediated activation of sTREM2 reduced the amyloid plaque load and reduced functional memory deficits.
-Moreover, sTREM2 stimulated microglial proliferation and homing toward amyloid plaques where amyloid-β uptake and degradation was increased.
-Interestingly, these effects were specifically mediated by microglia.
-Level of sTREM2 in the CSF might be a biomarker for Alzheimer's disease and the associated inflammatory response.

 Cancer

 Although TREM2 expression is low in most normal tissues, it is overexpressed in many human tumor types.
 An analysis of levels of TREM2 mRNA in 33 cancer tissues from The Cancer Genome Atlas (TCGA) indicate higher levels of expression in tumor vs normal tissues in 18 cancer types, including head and neck squamous cell carcinoma, colon adenocarcinoma, and glioblastoma, as well as gynecologic, liver, gastric, kidney, breast, bladder, and esophageal cancers.
 High expression of TREM2 was associated with shorter survival times of patients with ovarian cancer, gastric cancer, lower-grade glioma, hepatocellular carcinoma, or renal clear cell carcinoma.
-Tumor infiltration by TREM2+, APOE+, C1Q+ macrophage was reported to be a biomarker for recurrence of clear-cell renal carcinoma.
+Tumor infiltration by TREM2+, APOE+, C1q+ macrophage was reported to be a biomarker for recurrence of clear-cell renal carcinoma.
 TREM2+ macrophages from human tumors also express CD68, CD163, CSF1R, and nuclear MAFB.